Suji District: Culture and Tourism

-Suji-gu is home to Seobongsaji Hyeono Guksa Tapbi, which is a monument dedicated to the Buddhist monk, Hyeono Guksa, of the Goryeo Dynasty.
+Suji District is home to Seobongsaji Hyeono Guksa Tapbi, which is a monument dedicated to the Buddhist monk, Hyeono Guksa, of the Goryeo Dynasty.
 It was constructed in 1185 and is located in Sinbong-dong.
 According to the inscription, Hyun-o-guk-sa became a disciple of Buddha at age 15 and the Most Reverend Priest in 1147.
 This monument represents Hyun-o-guk-sa and the continuum of great priests.

-Also located in Suji-gu are Stone Buddhist Statue of Mipyeongni, the biggest Buddhist statue in Yong-in City, Cheoinsung Fortress Site, where troops of the government fought against the Mongolians during the Koyro era, and Baeknyeonsa, the oldest Buddhist temple in Yong-in.
+Also located in Suji District are Stone Buddhist Statue of Mipyeongni, the biggest Buddhist statue in Yongin, Cheoinsung Fortress Site, where troops of the government fought against the Mongolians during the Koyro era, and Baeknyeonsa, the oldest Buddhist temple in Yongin.

-Everland is a resort with a famous amusement park and hotel in the outskirts of Suji-gu, in Yongin City, which attracts visitors throughout the year.
+Everland is a resort with a famous amusement park and hotel in the outskirts of Cheoin District, in Yongin, which attracts visitors throughout the year.
 Situated next to Everland is the waterpark Caribbean Bay.

 Transportation

-Suji-gu is served well with public transportation, which includes intercity buses and Five subway station.
-The Bundang Line connects Suji-gu to Bundang and the rest of Seoul at Jukjeon-dong, which is home to the newly constructed Jukjeon Station.
-And, Four Shinbundang Line Stations: Dongcheon Station, Suji-gu office Station, Seongbok Station, Sanghyeon Station also located on Suji-gu.
+Suji District is served well with public transportation, which includes intercity buses and Five subway stations.
+The Bundang Line connects Suji District to Bundang and the rest of Seoul at Jukjeon-dong, which is home to the newly constructed Jukjeon Station.
+And, Four Shinbundang Line Stations: Dongcheon Station, Suji-gu Office Station, Seongbok Station, Sanghyeon Station also located on Suji District.